|

 Forecaster: |

-During the past 24 hours, solar activity was low.
-Seven active sunspot regions were on the visble disk without M-class and above flares produced.
-The solar wind speed decreased to about 470 km/s.
-The geomagnetic field was at active levels for 6 hours and was quiet for the rest of the time. |
+During the past 24 hours, solar activity was moderate.
+Nine active sunspot regions were on the visble disk with one M-class flare produced from AR4248.
+The solar wind speed decreased to about 540 km/s.
+The geomagnetic field was at quite to unsettled levels. |

-Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled on 11-12 Sep and reach active to minor storm levels on 13 Sep due to the effect of the recurrent coronal hole high speed stream. |
+Within the next three days, solar activity is expected to be low to moderate with a chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled. |

 |